 In 2015, 56% of children (aged 0-14) living with HIV were receiving ART.
 This equates to around 51,400 children.32

 In 2013, 1209 health facilities were providing HIV treatment – equating to three facilities per 100,000 people.33

 The Tanzanian government has begun to simplify drug regimens and move to fixed-dose combinations (FDC) and phase out toxic drugs such as Stavudine.
 In addition, new guidelines are being issued to increase eligibility and access to ART to sero-discordant couples, all pregnant women living with HIV and key affected populations.

-Tanzania Commission for AIDS (TACAIDS) have identified a number of challenges relating to the scale up of ART – including limited financial resource base for ART and for testing; weak supply chain management systems; and poor drug management and drug stock-outs.34
+Despite this progress fundamental challenges remain.
+The Tanzanian Commission for AIDS (TACAIDS) has identified a number of challenges relating to the scale-up of ART – including limited financial resource base for ART and for testing; weak supply chain management systems; and poor drug management and drug stock-outs.34

 HIV prevention programmes in Tanzania

 Nearly a fifth of all new HIV infections in Tanzania are due to mother-to-child transmission.

 Nearly a fifth of all new HIV infections in Tanzania are due to mother-to-child transmission (MTCT).35 Tanzania aims to virtually eliminate MTCT and reach 90% of all pregnant women with treatment, reduce the MTCT rate to less than 5%, and maternal and child mortality by 90% by 2017.36 In 2015, 86% of pregnant women living with HIV were receiving effective ART.37.
 This figure stood at 77% in 2013, showing progress is being made.38